AlfredHus/Fantasy_Map_Sandbox/README.md

 Polylabel: Code ported from: https://github.com/mapbox/polylabel Port of the code to gdscript.
 Used some of the test code as well
 ## Azgaar Fantasy Map Generator (License MIT)
 	Port of some of Azgaars Fantasy Map Code: https://github.com/Azgaar/Fantasy-Map-Generator
 ## RedBlobGames Mapgen4 (License: Apache-2.0)
 	Port of some of the Mapgen code: https://github.com/redblobgames/mapgen4/blob/master/dual-mesh/create.ts
 ## D3.Polygon  (License: ICS)
 	Port of some of the D3 Polygon code: https://d3js.org/d3-polygon, specifically area and centroid.
+## ClickableMap (MIT License)
+	A clickable voronoi cells implementation: https://github.com/t-karcher/ClickableMap